dcos/demos/tweeter/1.9/README.md

         $ dcos marathon app add post-tweets.json

 The app will post more than 100k tweets one by one, so you'll see them coming in steadily when you refresh the page.
-Click the **Network** tab in the DC/OS web interface to see the load balancing in action.

 The post-tweets app works by streaming to the VIP `1.1.1.1:30000`.
 This address is declared in the `cmd` parameter of the `post-tweets.json` app definition.
 The app uses the service discovery and load balancer service that is installed on every DC/OS node.
 You can see the Tweeter app defined with this VIP in the json definition under `VIP_0`.